MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.57.1 27/10/2023 =
+* Bug: Incomplete CSS Classes in Version 2.0.57 Causing Style Issues #614

+= 2.0.57 25/10/2023 =
+* New: A feature to show only limited number of headings and rest should be as "View More" #474
+* Bug: The Footnotes are being repeated if the plugin is activated #597
+* Bug: A warning is showing while using the TOC #606
+* Bug: Jump anchors with apostrophe headings not working if theme Bamboo by Mediavine is active #607
+* Bug: Conflict issue with Molongui Authorship plugin in 2.0.56 version #608
+* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610

+= 2.0.56.1 09/10/2023 =
+* Bug: Toggle is not working with the pure CSS loading method. #604
+* Bug: Border colour is not changing in TOC #603
+* Bug: jQuery issue showing in console #605

+= 2.0.56 05/10/2023 =
+* New: Option to exclude toc from wp-json rest api #580
+* New: Feature to customize the CSS of the TOC container #553
+* New: Compatibility with the plugin CM Tooltip Glossary Ecommerce #556
+* New: Compatibility with the plugin Molongui Authorship #563
+* New: Option to include Page title in Table Of Content #568
+* New: Feature to customize the Background color of the Header Label #569
+* New: Added shortcode [no_ez_toc] so that users can disable the auto insertion of the TOC on a specific post/page #581
+* New: Compatibility with the ACF Flexible Content Module #589
+* New: Compatibility with salesdorado-tailpress theme #590
+* New: Compatibility of javascript scroll with Walker News Template theme #593
+* New: Options to customise the sticky TOC toggle. #583 #286
+* Bug: Unwanted spacing added in post while using TOC with uncode theme #588
+* Bug: Links are not working if the placement option "After Paragraph Number" is selected #598
+* Bug: TOC shortcode is added to the single.php file, it does not work. #599

 = 2.0.55 04/09/2023 =
 * New: Option to set position for sticky TOC toggle. #576